klux21/limitless_times/README.txt

 because that caring of an environment parameter like TZ which that can be adjusted at runtime requires updates of some pre-calculated values which contain the time-zone information.
-For being thread safe you need to call new_mktime() or vInitTimeZoneInfo() before creating any threads and prevent adjustments of the TZ environment variable afterwards.
+For being thread safe you need to call new_mktime() or udate_time_zone_info() before creating any threads and to prevent adjustments of the TZ environment variable afterwards.

 The support of the daylight saving rules are not that funny to implement but